Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Yes, you can select premium processing while filing or, at a later time, upgrade to it after getting the receipt notice.
 The 15-day guaranteed processing period begins when USCIS receives Form I-907, Request for Premium Processing Service.
 Within that period, USCIS will either approve, issue a denial notice, notice of intent to deny, or request for evidence for your case.
 If they request you send additional documents and evidence, a new 15 calendar period will begin when they respond to the R.F.E.
 The cost for premium processing is $2,500.

 No, it does not but the advantage is that it reduces processing time down to 15 days for a service fee of $2,500.
-If you are interested in a cap-exempt transfer and have a gap in employment we recommend taking advantage of the premium processing service.
+We recommend using the premium processing service if you’re interested in a cap-exempt transfer and have a gap in employment.

 To qualify as an H-1B cap-exempt non-profit research or government research organization, the organization must meet the definition of a non-profit entity and its requirements: